singhvidushi/portfolio/finalproject2.md

    - **Feedback**: Users wanted more intuitive use of the filters for quicker decisions, though they are already present.
    - **What Can Be Done**: Highlight the filter feature more prominently in the dashboard's interface and provide tooltips or instructions on how to best use them for faster navigation.

-2. **Ranking or Comparison Feature**:
+2. **Ranking and Recommendation Feature**:
-   - **Feedback**: Participants mentioned the absence of a ranking system or a way to see trending content.
+   - **Feedback**: Participants mentioned the absence of a ranking system and a way to see recommended content based on their preferences.
-   - **What Can Be Done**: Introduce a ranking feature based on genre popularity or a "Top Titles" section to show trending or top-rated content.
+   - **What Can Be Done**: Add a Recommendation feature where users can see suggested movies based on the platform they select.

-3. **Visual Design**:
+3. **Personalized Suggestions**:
-   - **Feedback**: While the color scheme was appreciated, some users suggested adding gradient colors for better visual differentiation between platforms.
+   - **Feedback**: Users suggested the ability to get personalized movie recommendations.
-   - **What Can Be Done**: Implement gradient color schemes to make comparisons between platforms more intuitive and visually appealing.
+   - **What Can Be Done**: Implement a Recommendation system where users receive suggested movies tailored to the platform they select, providing a more personalized content discovery experience.

-4. **Highlighting Platform Strengths**:
-   - **Feedback**: Users suggested adding an overview of what each platform excels in, like a "Platform Strengths" summary for quick insights.

 ---

 ## Data